sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 mklink /d ruby c:\Ruby26-x64
 ```

+Note, that for Ruby to work correctly with systems with their locale set to Arabic, you need to modify the registry.rb in your Ruby install to force the locale to UTF-8.
+See https://github.com/samaaron/sonic-pi/issues/2416 for more inforamtion.

 4) Build the Application by running the prebuild first, then config.
 These tools are in the app/gui/qt folder.
 Note: If you have previously installed libaubio5-dll, or set the AUBIO_LIB environment variable, now is the time to remove the dll and remove the variable; the prebuild on windows will make and install the correct library for you.
 ```
 cd app/gui/qt